 - Reckless driving convictions can be sealed from the driver’s criminal record only one (1) year after the case is closed.
 In contrast, DUI convictions may not be sealed until seven (7) years have passed from the time the case was closed.9

 - The penalties for DUI get worse with each successive conviction.
-So if a defendant can get a first-time DUI charge reduced to a reckless driving, then his/her next DUI arrest (if there is one) will be prosecuted as only a first-time DUI as opposed to a second.10
+So if a defendant can get a first-time DUI charge reduced to reckless driving, then his/her next DUI arrest (if there is one) will be prosecuted as only a first-time DUI as opposed to a second.10

 Note that Nevada law prohibits prosecutors from outright dismissing DUI charges unless they have significant problems with their evidence.
 But depending on the case, getting DUI charges dropped may still be possible.11

 Also note that there is always the option to take the DUI case to trial.
-If the judge or jury returns a “not guilty” verdict, then defendant gets acquitted and can pursue a record seal right away.
+If the judge or jury returns a “not guilty” verdict, then the defendant gets acquitted and can pursue a record seal right away.

 3.1.
 DUI Court